-If you include indirect costs in your project budget, identify the rate(s) and explain the base(s) on which you are calculating the costs.
+If you include indirect costs in your project budget, identify the rate (in percent) and the base(s) (in dollars) to which the rate is applied.
 Click here for more information about indirect costs.

-10.Total Project Costs
+10. Total Project Costs

-Indicate the total project costs here and specify how much you are asking from IMLS and how much you intend to provide as cost share.
+Indicate the total project costs and specify how much you are asking from IMLS and how much you intend to provide as cost share, if any.